 In 2004, a group of individuals committed to serving individuals affected by homelessness, addiction and other mental health challenges opened the Recovery Cafe in Seattle to provide long term recovery support.

-A brief overview of the Phoenix active support network for people in recovery from addiction.
+This brief overview details the work of the Phoenix active support network for people in recovery from addiction.
 The Phoenix provides peer-to-peer facilitated free physical activity programs including rock climbing, hiking, running, CrossFit, strength training, yoga, road and mountain biking, social events and more.
 The only requirement to participate is 48 hours of sobriety.

-The website for The Phoenix, a free sober active community that provides peer-to-peer facilitated programs such as CrossFit training, rock climbing, hiking, running, cycling, yoga and more.
+The Phoenix is a free sober active community that provides peer-to-peer facilitated programs such as CrossFit training, rock climbing, hiking, running, cycling, yoga and more.
 The only requirement for participation is 48 hours of sobriety.
 As of September 2019, Phoenix programs are active in 22 states and over 40 communities and the organization continues to expand.